karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - TSD & Lint scope:
   - Moved tsd tests to test-d/ and updated typecheck to run "tsc && tsd".
-  - Scoped @typescript-eslint/no-unused-expressions off only for **/*.test.ts
+  - Scoped @typescript-eslint/no-unused-expressions off only for \*_/_.test.ts
     (vitest tests), leaving the rule active for source files.
-  - Updated knip.json to ignore test-d/** to keep knip clean for compile-time-only tests.
+  - Updated knip.json to ignore test-d/\*\* to keep knip clean for compile-time-only tests.

 - TSD: pinned removeKeys literal typing for getItem/getItems (with and without tuple projections) under test-d/entityclient-removekeys.test-d.ts.
 - README: added typed removeKeys examples and a CF note on per-index page-key typing when CF is supplied.

+- TSD: added non-literal removeKeys flag assertions to ensure union typing persists for token-aware getItems/getItem when the flag is boolean, matching documented DX (test-d/entityclient-removekeys.test-d.ts).